lupyuen/lupyuen.github.io/src/wasm.md

     }
     ```

-And that's how we __added uLisp WebAssembly and BL602 Simulator to Blockly__!
+And that's how we __added uLisp WebAssembly and BL602 Simulator to Blockly__...

+_Dragging-and-dropping uLisp programs for microcontrollers...
+And running them WITHOUT a microcontroller!_

 # Why Simulate A Stream Of Events?